How To Use Rooting Powder When Propagating Succulents? Â

-Rooting hormones including the powder form works on many types of cuttings, ranging from typical stem cuttings to root and leaf cuttings and is are known to dramatically increase the chance of successful propagation.
+Rooting hormones are known to dramatically increase the chance of successful propagation.

 How should I use rooting powder for succulent leaf cuttings?

-Like stem cuttings, to propagate succulent leaf cuttings all you have to do is pour out some rooting hormone into a clean, uncontaminated dish.
-Then, moisten the cut wound of the leaf and dip it into the rooting powder, before shaking off any excess.
+- Moisten the cut wound of the leaf if it has dried and dip it into the rooting powder, before shaking off any excess.

 Do I need to use rooting powder when propagating succulents?

-It is not necessary to use rooting powder to propagate any plants – especially succulents.
+It is not necessary to use rooting powder to propagate any plants – including succulents.
 Rooting hormones are supplements, not necessities.

 Rooting powder is also not the only option when it comes to growth hormones for roots.
 There are popular liquid and gel rooting hormones that are applied differently from powder.